 - Rinse out and apply purple conditioning mask.

 TIP – If the shampoo is leaving too much colour transfer use a clarifying shampoo for your second wash to rid purple residue.
 If you’re finding your hair too dry, try adding a nutrients mask-like Nutricare once a week for added nourishment.

 Is the No Orange Blue Shampoo worth the same salt as Purple Shampoo?
 Short answer, yes!
 Fanola No Orange is an amazing blue shampoo because it eliminates even the stubbornest of brassy orange undertones.

 So who is Blue Shampoo for if Purple shampoo is for light blondes above an 8.5.
 It’s perfect for the dark blondes that are at least a 7.5 to a level 8.5.
 Hair tones that are under a 7.5 can use No Orange but it will only rid the unwanted orange tones that are visible.
 No Orange shampoo works best for light-haired brunettes and dark blondes whether they have full colour, highlights or balayage.
 Blue Shampoo is also great if you’re transitioning from dark to light.
-No Orange is actually so strong that it even works on lightened Asian hair as well.

 Blue shampoo can still be used on those with lighter blonde hair.
 There is a secret to achieving a clean blonde without going green (remembering that yellow + blue= green).
 And here is the tip;

 Use the no yellow shampoo to remove any yellow tones in the hair for 3-10 minutes depending on your hair.
 Rinse and now you will have a cleaner base to apply the no orange blue shampoo for 3-10 minutes which will tone any of the left-over orange shades in the hair.
 Leaving the hair with a clean cool ash result.